rollyourown-xyz/ryo-website-content/rollyourown/how_to_use/deploy/index.md

 ### A host server

-A host server is needed to run the various containers making up a [rollyourown.xyz](https://rollyourown.xyz) project deployment.
+A [host server](rollyourown/how_to_use/host_server) is needed to run the various containers making up a rollyourown project deployment.
 A host server can host multiple projects, or a dedicated host server per project can be used.

 The recommended host server is a server or virtual private server (VPS) provided by a hosting provider.
 A host server can also be a server or virtual machine hosted in your home or office.

 The host server must be reachable via a public IP address and should be running **Ubuntu 20.04 LTS or 22.04 LTS** as operating system.
-[Rollyourown.xyz](https://rollyourown.xyz) projects are written and tested to set up and deploy to a Ubuntu 20.04 LTS or 22.04 LTS Linux server.
+Rollyourown projects are written and tested to set up and deploy to a Ubuntu 20.04 LTS or 22.04 LTS Linux server.

 {{< highlight "danger" "Warning!">}}